-Chapter 7: Economic Development 7-1 A compilation of objectives, polices, goals, maps and programs to promote the stabilization, retention or expansion of the economic base and quality employment opportunities, including an analysis of the labor force and economic base.
-This shall include an assessment of categories or particular types of new businesses and industries that are desired, along with the strengths and weaknesses with respect to attracting and retaining these businesses and industries.

-Chapter 10: Implementation 10-1 A compilation of programs and specific actions to be completed in a stated sequence, including proposed changes to any applicable zoning ordinances, official maps, sign regulations, erosion and storm water control ordinances, historic preservation ordinances, site plan regulations, design review ordinances, building codes, mechanical codes, property maintenance and housing codes, sanitary codes or subdivision ordinances, to implement the objectives, policies, plans and programs contained in the other elements.
+Chapter 7: Economic Development 7-1 A compilation of strategies, polices, goals, and programs to promote the stabilization, retention or expansion of the economic base and quality employment opportunities, including an analysis of the labor force and economic base.
+This shall include background information on education, employment and employment characteristics, an assessment of categories or particular types of new businesses and industries that are desired, along with the strengths and weaknesses with respect to attracting and retaining these businesses and industries.
+Chapter 8: Land Use A compilation of strategies, policies, goals, maps and programs to guide the future development and redevelopment of public and private property.
+This includes the amount, type, intensity and net density of existing land uses such as agricultural, residential, industrial and other public and private uses; an analyzes of the trends in supply, demand and the price of land, opportunities for redevelopment and existing and potential land-use conflicts.
+8-1 Chapter 9: Intergovernmental Cooperation A compilation of strategies, polices, goals, and programs for joint planning and decision making with other jurisdictions, including school and sanitary districts, counties and adjacent local governmental units, for siting and building public facilities and sharing public services.
+9-1 Chapter 10: Implementation A compilation of programs and specific actions to be completed in a stated sequence, including proposed changes to any applicable zoning ordinances, official maps, sign regulations, erosion and storm water control ordinances, historic preservation ordinances, site plan regulations, design review ordinances, building codes, mechanical codes, property maintenance and housing codes, sanitary codes or subdivision ordinances, to implement the strategies, policies, plans and programs contained in the other elements.
+10-1 Appendices A Citizen's Questionnaire Summary B Issues and Opportunities C Housing D Transportation E Agricultural, Natural, and Cultural Resources F Economic Development G Meetings and Summary of Proceedings H Resolution and Ordinance I Land Protection Options J The Code of Country Living

-Appendices

-- A Citizens Questionnaire Summary

-- B Issues and Opportunities

-- C Housing

-- D Transportation

-- E Agricultural, Natural, and Cultural Resources

-- F Economic Development

-- G Meetings and Summary of Proceedings

-- H Resolution and Ordinance

-- I Land Protection Options

-- J The Code of Country Living